enrollment

 3. We consider music, arts, and enrichment education to be of great value and importance, just like all other academic subjects and sports programs many families commit to each year.
 It’s our hope that your family will give this program the serious commitment it deserves.

-4. Lastly, but not least, we take the commitments we’ve made to our instructor’s salaries seriously.
+4. Lastly, but not least, we take the commitments we’ve made to our guides’ and coaches’ salaries seriously.
 These commitments continue, even if your student does not.

 We do know extenuating circumstances can arise and may cause your family to have to withdraw from the program.
 Therefore, we have a few exceptions to this policy: